ProteusMRIgHIFU/BabelBrain/docs/docs/Advanced/TransducerCalibration.md

 Transducer calibration
 -----
-Starting in r0.8.0, there is the possibility to calibrate devices such as the CTX-500 and similar based on the reported **intensity** data on axial steering.
+Starting in r0.8.0, there is the possibility to calibrate ring-type devices such as the CTX-500 and similar based on the reported **intensity** data on axial steering.
 For example, most reports show an as the one below detailing the steering capabilities of the device:

 <img src="TxCalibration-1.png" height=350px>